xR4YM0ND/Aged/Known_Bugs.md

 ### LevelZ
 - Max Mobs kill drops in a chunk (exlude some mobs (ender dragon / bosses / ...))
-- add hoe (3.Item (5 different not 4 different, you forgot the hoe))
+- add hoe in github readme (3.Item (5 different not 4 different, you forgot the hoe))
+- clicking in sub categorys on the name (upper left) takes you back to the main levelz screen (same as pressing "E")

 ### AdditionZ
 - **[Idea]** TNT Tennis (2023 April Fools update)